-Faculty in the Department of Economics: Frank Howland (chair), Joyce Burnette, Christie Byun, Edward Hensley~, Peter Mikek, and Kealoha Widdows. ~Part-time
+Faculty in the Department of Economics: Joyce Burnette (chair), Christie Byun, Edward Hensley, Suting Hong, Frank Howland, Peter Mikek, Daniel Diaz Vidal, and Kealoha Widdows.
+On leave, full year

 The Department of Economics is dedicated to providing a rigorous, challenging curriculum that emphasizes economic theory and focuses on how economists view the world.
 Students master a wide variety of philosophical, technical, logical, computer, and quantitative skills.
 The Wabash College Economics major is taught to evaluate arguments and policies, analyze empirical data, and present his views, rationales, and results.